CaiJingLong/flutter_ijkplayer/README-EN.md

 The simulator is out of use, so please use the real machine for debugging.

 - Android: I added the so Library of x86, but my voice decoding here is abnormal.
-- iOS: The simulator library is added, but it has sound and no pictures.
+- iOS: The simulator library is added, but it has sound and no video.
+It's normal in real device.

 Before using library, you can star and download the code to try the example.